Tutorial

 #How fast is Redis?

 Redis is one of the fastest databases available.
-Because it stores and serves all data from RAM rather than disk, typical operations complete in under one millisecond.
-Redis can handle hundreds of thousands of operations per second on modest hardware, and millions of operations per second on optimized configurations.
+Because it stores and serves all data from RAM rather than disk, typical operations complete in under one millisecond—often in the range of single-digit microseconds.
+A single Redis instance can handle over 100,000 operations per second on modest hardware, and benchmarks on optimized configurations regularly exceed 1 million ops/sec.

-This speed makes Redis an excellent choice for applications that require real-time data access, such as gaming leaderboards, financial trading platforms, and ad-tech bidding systems.
+This speed makes Redis an excellent choice for apps that require real-time data access, such as gaming leaderboards, financial trading platforms, and ad-tech bidding systems.

 #How does Redis persist data?